Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Results

 \subsubsection{LAV-DF Dataset}

-We evaluated the performance of BA-TFD+ on the fullset and subset of the LAV-DF dataset for temporal forgery localization.

-\textbf{Full Set.} From Table~\ref{tab:fullset}, our method achieves the best performance for AP@0.5 and AR@100.
-Unlike temporal action localization datasets, in our dataset, there is a single label for the fake segments.
-Thus, it is reasonable that the AP score is relatively high.
-The multimodal MDS method is not designed for temporal forgery localization tasks and predicts only fixed length segments (\ie cannot predict the precise boundaries), hence the scores for that method are relatively low.
+We evaluated the performance of \newmodelabbr{} on the \datasetabbr{} dataset for temporal forgery localization, and compare it with other approaches.
+For the full set, from Table~\ref{tab:fullset}, our method achieves the best performance for AP@0.5 and AR@100.
+Unlike temporal action localization datasets, the segments in our dataset have a single label for the fake segments which leads to high AP scores.
+The multimodal MDS method is not specifically designed for temporal forgery localization tasks and can only predict fixed-length segments, lacking the ability to precisely identify boundaries.
+Therefore, the scores for MDS are relatively low.
 For BMN and BSN++, the AP scores are low because they are designed for fake proposal generation instead of forgery localization.
-TadTR, ActionFormer, and TriDet have relatively better performance as they are one-stage temporal action localization approaches that generate more precise segments.
-Additionally, we observe the BMN trained with an end-to-end visual encoder performs better than using pre-trained I3D features.
-With the multimodal complimentary information, our approach \newmodelabbr{} outperforms the aforementioned approaches.
+TadTR, ActionFormer, and TriDet achieve relatively better performance as they are one-stage temporal action localization approaches that generate more precise segments.
+Additionally, we observe that BMN trained with an end-to-end visual encoder performs better than using pre-trained I3D features.
+With the multimodal complimentary information, our approach outperforms the aforementioned approaches.

-\textbf{Subset.} We further evaluated all methods on the subset of the LAV-DF dataset.
+We further evaluated all methods on the subset of the \datasetabbr{} dataset.
 From Table~\ref{tab:subset}, it is observed that the performance of the visual-only methods including BMN, AGT, BSN++ and TadTR is improved.
 The visual-only score of our method improves from 64.78~(AP@0.5) to 96.47~(AP@0.5), and the margin between the unimodal and multimodal versions is decreased significantly from 31.52~(AP@0.5) to 0.35~(AP@0.5).
 Thus, our method demonstrates its superior performance for temporal forgery localization.